 It certainly has the potential to be dangerous.
-In order to answer your question regarding what you can do as neighbours depends on whether your neighbour is stupid or just ignorant as you’ve no doubt heard you can’t fix stupid so fingers crossed that it’s just ignorance.
+In order to answer your question regarding what you can do as neighbors depends on whether your neighbor is stupid or just ignorant as you’ve no doubt heard you can’t fix stupid so fingers crossed that it’s just ignorance.

 Dogs of most breeds will partake in the “chase the prey” game but breeds like the Cane Corso aren’t that far removed from the genetics of their predecessors where hunting dangerous big game like wild boars was part of their regular existence.
 Allowing this breed to partake in this sort of behaviour (which at this point is very likely just play behaviour) is a mistake in my opinion.
 It’s play now but play which taps very nicely into the dog’s genetics and can later backfire horribly, usually between 18 months and 3 years of age.

 The behaviour the dog is exhibiting is normal enough, what is not normal that it’s not being paired with proper obedience where the dog responds to direction no matter it’s agitation level.
 It’s possible the dog’s owner has sought help but been let down.